kima063/locallibrary/README.md

  b) Creating the environment.
  command: mkvirtualenv THENAMEYOUWANTTOGIVE

-  N.B: for entering into the virtual environment anytime from cmd use the command : activate OR use the command: workon THENAMEYOUWANTTOGIVE
+  N.B: for entering into the virtual environment anytime from cmd use the command : path_of_your_virtual_environment\Scripts\activate OR use the command: workon THENAMEYOUWANTTOGIVE

  c) installing django.
  command: pip install django